 Organization & Structure

-hapter one will cover torture in the history of U.S. political culture from its founding to the end of the nineteenth century, chapter two will discuss torture in U.S. foreign policy in the twentieth century, finally, chapter three will examine the contemporary U.S. use of torture in the twenty-first century and the “War on Terror.”
+Chapter one will cover torture in the history of U.S. political culture from its founding to the end of the nineteenth century, chapter two will discuss torture in U.S. foreign policy in the twentieth century, finally, chapter three will examine the contemporary U.S. use of torture in the twenty-first century and the “War on Terror.”
 The first chapter will focus on torture in U.S. domestic history and political culture, arguing that the ideologies and norms that have facilitated torture in foreign policy for over a century have been evident in instances of torture and in the politics of the U.S. throughout the history of the nation.
 Moreover, these ideologies were crucial in, and fostered by, the unique creation and evolution of the U.S. itself.
 This chapter will include sources from the very establishment and expansion of the country, demonstrating the foundations for exceptional and extrajudicial domestic and foreign policy such as torture.
 Evidence in this chapter will include sources detailing torture under the leadership of Thomas Jefferson during the removal of the Indians and in the nineteenth-century treatment of African Americans.
 Although these domestic incidents are not evident or common in more contemporary times, this thesis will argue that their normative foundations persist.
 The “economy of suspended rights” and “the frailty of civilized sensibilities in situations where dominant groups feel threatened and insecure,” as identified in the nineteenth century, continue to be relevant in instances of torture later in U.S. history and even today.
 Moreover, the use of torture in the early domestic history of the U.S. foreshadows the use of torture in the foreign relations of the U.S.

 Chapter two of this thesis will show how torture in U.S. political culture extended into its foreign relations, as the U.S. began to assert itself globally.
 The thesis will focus on three historical episodes of U.S torture in its foreign relations and foreign policy: the “age of imperialism” in the late nineteenth and early twentieth century, the use of torture against the Japanese in World War Two and, crucially, the development of torture as policy in the Cold War.
-Specific examples from the Philippines, Japan, Vietnam and South and Central America, as well as key domestic sources and documents, will reveal the context and character of torture. ach case reveals continuity in the justification of torture based on fear, and dehumanization, of the other or the enemy.
+Specific examples from the Philippines, Japan, Vietnam and South and Central America, as well as key domestic sources and documents, will reveal the context and character of torture.
+Each case reveals continuity in the justification of torture based on fear, and dehumanization, of the other or the enemy.
 Moreover, in the “War on Terror” there are clear links between the methods and organization of torture in the Cold War and in CIA locations around the world post-9/11, another historical continuity that will be considered.